stlgo/grow-with-stl-go/examples/logging/README.md

 ### A pretty good way to do it

-We can use the [logging wrapper class present in this project](../../pkg/log/log.go)
+We can use the [logging wrapper class present in the "Grow with stl-go" project](../../pkg/log/log.go)

 ```go
 log.Infof("User %s has logged in\n", username)